carlosdubus/gamesearch/README.md

 ## Query

 ### REST API
-The following command will start a server in port 5000
+The following command will start a server at port 5000

 `python app.py`

 Go to `http://localhost:5000/version` to check that is working correctly.

-To issue a query make the following request:
+To query, make the following request:

 `GET /search?query={query}`